Getting started#

 Setting up#

-Repositories with submissions are configured in a pixi.toml file and are simple collections scripts, notebooks, and templates, not Python packages.
+Repositories with submissions are configured in a pixi.toml file and are simple collections of scripts, notebooks, and templates, not Python packages.
 Bibliotekar, on the other hand, is a Python package and is configured in pyproject.toml.
 The Pixi configuration is also paced in pyproject.toml.

 Running tests#